Vietnam railways – HCMC to Da Nang, Vietnam

 image

-A massage a day!
-HCMC, Vietnam!!
+Hot shave and a massage a day!
+Vietnam!!

 Each experience has been fantastic and well worth the money each time.
-Most are down an alley with someone advertising at the entrance with the prices and promotions:

 default